amitthecoder/amitthecoder/README.md

 ## About me

 I'm Amit Kumar.
-A Android app developer.
+An Android app developer.

 I ocassionally blog and tweet about android.
 Also open sourced few android related stuff.